Get your questions answered

 Q: Will students learn any languages while on the Winterline programs? +A:

-Students enrolled in our nine-month Gap Year program will be spending extended time in Latin America where we will provide formal Spanish instruction and where the students will have lots of time to practice what they have learned in real-life situations.
+Students enrolled in our nine-month Global Skills Gap Year program will be spending extended time in Latin America where we will provide informal Spanish instruction and where the students will have lots of time to practice what they have learned in real-life situations.
 In every program, students will have exposure to a variety of languages and cultures throughout the program as they move within countries and regions.
 If a student already has a language ability in one of the languages spoken in the region where the group will be traveling, there will certainly be opportunities to improve their language skills!

 Q: Can parents go on the programs? +A: